This post offers 45+ ideas for surviving a boring lecture.

 Here’s some sources you can use to find relevant questions:

 - The lecture slides.
-Even if the lecturer is boring, maybe the lecture slides give you something to think about.
+Even if the professor is boring, maybe the lecture slides give you something to think about.
 Have a look at them and find any points that confuse your or require more clarification.
-If there’s anything you want any more information on, pop it down in an email and send it off to the lecturer.
+If there’s anything you want any more information on, pop it down in an email and send it off to the professor.

 - The assessment task.
 By far the most common questions I get are around the assessment task.
 Do you have any worries about the assessment task or how you need to do it?
 It’s best to send any questions for clarification off to your teacher.
 What better time to brainstorm those questions than now?